lucalia/helium-grid/README.md

     </div>
 ```

-Should you desire different layout across different device types, you can add a class for each screen size.
-If you do not specify a width for smaller screen sizes, the default is to take an entire row.
+Should you desire different layouts across different device types, you can add a class for each screen size.
+If you do not specify a width for xs screen sizes, the default is to take an entire row.

 ```
     <!-- All rows will take 100% width on mobile devices, since xs sizing is not specified -->